JLpro-cd/JLpro-cd/README.md

 <p align="center">
   Hello, and welcome to my GitHub profile!
 I am currently a Senior studying Computer Science at Cal Poly San Luis Obispo.
   <br><br>
-   I am passionate about both front end and back end development, along with all things tech.
+   I am passionate about both front-end and back-end development, along with all things tech.
 I love picking up new skills, especially those that help me make a positive impact on myself and others!
 </p>

 ## Projects I'm currently working on: